Epic Mexico to Costa Rica

 Day 14

-Lake AtitlanThis morning make a trip to San Juan La Laguna to immerse yourself in Mayan village life.
-Visit with a local midwife to learn about this traditional and sacred art.
+Lake AtitlanThis morning, make a trip to San Juan La Laguna to immerse yourself in Mayan village life.
+Visit a local midwife to learn about this traditional and sacred art.
 Then visit the village's medicinal garden before a hands-on workshop where you'll learn about Mayan textile weaving and dyeing techniques.
 Hungry yet?
-Settle in for a homestyle lunch with your hosts and have a chat about life in the village.
-In the afternoon return to Panajachel and soak up the views of deep blue Lake Atitlan.
+Settle in for a homestyle lunch with your hosts and chat about life in the village.
+This is the perfect way to really immerse yourself in local culture and get off the beaten track.
+In the afternoon, you’ll return to Panajachel and soak up the views of deep blue Lake Atitlan with a free evening.

 Meals: Breakfast Dinner -